r-lib/devtools/README.md

   guaranteed to work: see the documentation to `unload()` for caveats.

 * `build()` builds a package file from package sources.
-You can can use it to build a binary version of your package.
+You can use it to build a binary version of your package.

 * `install_github()` installs an R package from github, `install_gitorious()` from gitorious, `install_bitbucket()` from